Tidal heating in detached double white dwarf binaries: The He+CO double white dwarf binary J1539

 In this section, we apply our model to the binary J1539 \citep{Burdge2019a} whose properties are listed in Table~\ref{tab:binaries}.
 So far we have been primarily concerned with the evolution of ELM WD components in detached DWDBs.
 Specifically, we only considered binaries whose primaries have measurements of all three of: temperature, mass and radius, and hence appear in Figure~\ref{fig:mass-radius-temp}.
 The ELM WD primary component of J1539 has a measured mass of 0.21$M_\odot$ and radius of $0.031R_\odot$.
 However it only has a temperature \textit{upper bound} of $10,000$K due to the extremely hot ($\sim$50,000~K, see Table~\ref{tab:WD1}) secondary $0.61M_\odot$ component.
 Therefore this binary has not been included in any of our analyses yet. \\

-Interestingly, this temperature upper bound of $10,000$K, shown by the yellow triangle in Figure~\ref{fig:timescale-ratio} is cooler than all other primary components with measured temperatures listed in Table~\ref{tab:WD1}.
+Interestingly, this temperature upper bound of $10,000$~K, shown by the yellow triangle in Figure~\ref{fig:timescale-ratio} is cooler than all other primary components with measured temperatures listed in Table~\ref{tab:WD1}.
 At the same time, its timescale ratio via Equations~(\ref{eq:tauTF}) and (\ref{eq:Lcool2}) is $\sim$ 1000, which is larger than all the other binaries.
 This large $\tau_\mathrm{cool}/\tau_\mathrm{TF}$ is due to $R_1$ being very close to the Roche radius $R_\mathrm{RL}$, so that $(R_1/a)$ is large.
-In section~\ref{sec:THmodel} we note an apparent correlation between this ratio and the ELM WD temperature, in which J1539 appears as an exceptionally cool outlier.
-According to our model for detached ELM WD in DWDBs, such a cool primary with relatively large $(R_1/a)$ should be efficiently tidally heated by Equation~(\ref{eq:dT1dt}).
-Given its puzzling location in Figure~\ref{fig:timescale-ratio}, we now explore potential formation, and past evolution of J1539 until the present day using our tidal heating model.
+In section~\ref{sec:THmodel} we note {a potential} correlation between this ratio and the ELM WD temperature. {There, J1539 appears exceptionally cool given its short tidal heating timescale.
+Now with a formulation of tidal heating via e.g. Equation~(\ref{eq:dT1dt}), we can explain why a correlation is expected anyway, and why J1539 may be an outlier.} \\